-APH completed a transformative acquisition spree in 2025, investing $3.8 billion across five deals that dramatically expanded the company's scale and market reach.
+APH completed a transformative acquisition strategy in 2025, investing $3.8 billion across five acquisitions including the major Andrew acquisition from Vistance Networks, fundamentally reshaping the company's scale and market positioning.

 Liabilities grew 96.2% — significant increase in debt or obligations, assess impact on financial flexibility.